Jerry B. Jenkins

 Jerry Bruce Jenkins (born September 23, 1949) is an American writer.
 He is best known for the Left Behind series, written with Tim LaHaye.
+Jenkins also writes the novels following the TV series about Jesus, The Chosen.
 Jenkins has written more than 200 books, in multiple genres, such as biography, self-help, romance, mystery, and young adult fiction.
 Nineteen of his 130+ novels have explored eschatological themes and settings.

 In 2016, Jenkins was described as a dispensationalist Christian by The Washington Post.